-A title that provides an overwhelmingly strong information scent can actually turn the audience away.
+A title that provides an overwhelmingly strong information scent can turn the audience away.

 This is known as “clickbait” and may fail catastrophically when the audience catches on that the video titled “THE PRANK THAT NEARLY KILLED ME” neither shows the prank nor that the video creator was in mortal danger.

-Movies and shows have scripts and your 30-second video should too.
-It’s not an ego boost but a simple and easy trick to make your video-making efforts much more efficient.
+Movies and shows have scripts, and your 30-second video should, too.
+It’s not an ego boost but a simple and easy trick to make video-making efforts much more efficient.

-A video script lets you plan ahead and organize your video before you’ve even start making it.
-If you start making amazing videos, your scripts will serve as a great portfolio and a launchpad to success.
+A video script lets you plan and organize your video before you’ve even started making it.
+If you start making amazing videos, your story and scripts will serve as a great portfolio and a launchpad to success.

 A typical English speaker will say around 150 words per minute, so a 30-second video should have a script of around 75-80 words.

 The script should include the description as well as all the narration.
-If you find yourself going over the word limit, just keep writing and split the script in two; now you’ve got the script for the sequel too!
+If you find yourself over the word limit, keep writing and split the script in two; now you’ve got the script for the sequel, too!

-Now that you have a script, it’s time to visualize the scenes.
-This step will ask you for some drawing skill but you don’t have to make your storyboard professional or anything; a scribble will do.
+Now that you have a script, it’s time to visualize the scenes that will keep your viewers engaged.
+This step will ask you for drawing skills, but you don’t have to create your storyboard professionally; a scribble will do.